 Due to the rough terrain, operators should maintain a safe speed.
 They should slow down even further when turning, crossing slopes, or when driving on muddy or slick surfaces.
 Other prevention methods required by Cal/OSHA include:

 - Avoid ditches, holes, and other embankments whenever possible.

 - Avoid slopes too steep for operation.

 - Operate the tractor smoothly by avoiding jerky turns, starts, or stops.

-OSHA requires regular training for tractor use.
-Regulations state this training must be held when a worker is first assigned to operate a tractor and at least once per year after that.
+Discuss how the ROPS and proper use of a seatbelt will prevent a serious or fatal injury.
+Remind operators about the importance of staying alert and keeping control of the tractor.
+Cal/OSHA requires training for tractor use when a worker is first assigned to operate a tractor and at least once per year after that.

 Tractors pull harvesting equipment and other heavy machinery necessary to complete work on the farm.
 They also help your employees navigate difficult terrain.
 Using tractors with ROPS and wearing a seatbelt will help protect your employees in the event of a rollover accident.